Before you arrive at Humberside Airport, make sure you have a valid passport (and visa where necessary) for your trip.

 On domestic flights, airlines now require to see appropriate photo identity.
 Please check with your airline about which forms of photo identity are acceptable.

-Please check your ticket or travel itinerary, or contact your airline for advice on check in times.
-Generally, check in desks open 2-3 hours before the flight is due to depart.
+The Check-in at Humberside Airport opens in the morning at 04.30am for the 06.10am flight to Amsterdam.
+Please check your ticket or travel itinerary, or contact your airline for advice on further check-in times.
+Generally, check-in desks open 2-3 hours before the flight is due to depart.

 At the airport